danscotson/paper/paper.md

 # Title

-Ceramic coatings are useful for jet engines.
+XRD measurements of ceramic coatings are useful for jet engines.
 They allow higher temperatures for the jet engine.

 # Author
 Dan Scotson